Can a Debt Collector Call Me at Work?

 Debt Collector Calls at Work: What’s Allowed?

 Debt collectors can call consumers at work, but there are rules they must follow.
+Unpaid debts can lead to aggressive collection practices, including calls at work.
 The FDCPA prohibits debt collectors from calling consumers at inconvenient times, such as before 8 a.m. or after 9 p.m.
 Debt collectors can contact consumers through all means of digital communication, such as phone calls, emails, and texts.
 However, debt collectors cannot discuss the debt with anyone but the consumer, their spouse, or their attorney.

 If a debt collector calls a consumer at work, the consumer can inform the debt collector that they cannot receive personal calls at work and ask them to stop calling.
 The debt collector must comply with the consumer’s request.
 If the debt collector continues to call the consumer at work, the consumer can report the debt collector to the Consumer Financial Protection Bureau (CFPB) or their state’s attorney general’s office.